jalafel/jessicaquynh.github.io/_posts/2016-11-25-innovation.md

 which they exist; or a part of an ecosystem, which as we know, begins to affect the larger system.

+[](Expansion: Consider listening to On Being with physicist, Leonard Mlodinow.
+On randomness and free-will.)

 In the reocurrence of an item, or a formula, we see its created meaning from repitition.
 We know something like Pythagoreom Thereom is Very Important because it appears in almost every form of mathematics and physics.
 It enhances our